First, a word about Reunification…

-Foster-to-adopt is the process in which families begin as foster parents, eventually adopting a child they are caring for.
+This is the process by which families begin as foster parents who can work towards reunifying families, but may end up eventually adopting a child they are caring for.
 Families choose this route to adoption because:

 - They are interested in younger children